-Rey Vocabulary zones directing avoid intercept scoring system stumped An area that is divided from other areas because of a particular use or some other special quality.
+This is your Year 4 Physical Education Knowledge Organiser for Summer 2.
+Rounders Key Vocabulary zones directing avoid intercept scoring system stumped An area that is divided from other areas because of a particular use or some other special quality.
 To give instructions that lead or guide others.
 To keep away from someone or something.
 To stop or interrupt the movement or progress of something.
 The way of recording how many points each team has earned.
 The process of getting out in rounders from a base position.
 When batting you must stand in a special zone to hit the ball.
 Fielders direct each other to stand in certain places in order to get the batter out.
 You must try and avoid getting caught out by the other team by making good judgements.
 Fielders aim to intercept the ball and return it to first base very quickly.
 The scoring system for rounders is: one point for a rounder and half a point for completing the circuit of bases.
 Fielders try to stump the base as the batter runs towards it.
-SCORE I A I I I I I

-How this connects with previous learning

-In Year 2 you learnt to work on a variety of ways to score runs in different hit, catch, run games.
+SCORE 1 A 1 1 B 1 22 20 How this connects with previous learning How this connects with future learning In Year 2 you learnt to work on a variety of ways to score runs in different hit, catch, run games.
 In Year 3 you learnt to develop and use simple rounders skills.

-In Year 5 you will collaborate with a team to choose, use and adapt rules in games.
+50 3 In Year 5 you will collaborate with a team to choose, use and adapt rules in games.
 In Year 5 you will recognise how some aspects of fitness apply to rounders.
 In Year 6 you will use a range of tactics for attacking and defending in the role of bowler, batter and fielder.